RedisLabs/redis-enterprise-k8s-docs/README.md

     oc apply -f openshift/rec_rhel.yaml
     ```
 6. Redis Enterprise Database (REDB) Admission Controller:
-    The Admission Controlller is recommended for use.
+    The Admission Controller is recommended for use.
 It uses the Redis Enterprise Cluster to dynamically validate that REDB resources as configured by the operator are valid.
     Steps to configure the Admission Controller:
     * Install the Admission Controller via a bundle:
     ```shell script